Thespidey1/Machine-learns-aqueous-solubility-of-drugs/README.md

 * torch_geometric >=2.1.0
 * torch_scatter >=2.0.9

-To install required packages, use the command: pip install <package_name>==<version_number>.
-For example, pip install imbalanced_learn == 0.12.2
+To install required packages, use the command: `pip install <package_name>==<version_number>`.
+For example, `pip install imbalanced_learn == 0.12.2`

 ## Usage
 First, download the entire repository as zip file and unzip it.
-The datasets and corresponding descriptors are provided in .xlsx format.
-To train and test the DL models, just run the CV.py file; To train and test statistical ML moldes and their Stakings, run the .py file with the corresponding name.
-The opt.py files in each directory are for hyperparameter optimization.
-Metrics_compute_class.py files are used to generate metrics and corresponding figures.
-Please note that Metrics_compute_class.py should run after training process, in which tables will be generated about training and testing results.
+The datasets and corresponding descriptors are provided in `.xlsx` format.
+To train and test the DL models, just run the `CV.py` file.
+If you want to reduce training time, just specify a trained weight in `model_weight` directory.
+To train and test statistical ML moldes and their Stakings, run the `.py` file with the corresponding name.
+The `opt.py` files in each directory are for hyperparameter optimization. `Metrics_compute_class.py` files are used to generate metrics and corresponding figures.
+Please note that `Metrics_compute_class.py` should run after training process, in which tables will be generated about training and testing results.